Reporting Foreign Financial Accounts and Assets

 The threshold value = $50,000 for the last day of the tax year or $75,000 at any other time during the tax year — these amounts are doubled to $100,000 and $150,000 for couples filing jointly.
 If a US citizen who is living abroad satisfies the 330-day physical presence test, then Form 8938 must be filed only if the total value of the SFFA exceeds $200,000 at the end of the tax year or $300,000 at any other time during the tax year; the respective values are $400,000 and $600,000 for couples filing jointly.

 There are penalties either for failure to file a Form 8938 or by understating tax by omitting income earned by an undisclosed SFFA, which can be avoided if the taxpayer had a reasonable cause for the failure or omission.
 There is a $10,000 penalty for failing to file a correct Form 8938 by the due date, including extensions.
-An additional $10,000 may be assessed if the taxpayer fails to file Form 8938 within 90 days of an IRS notice, then another $10,000 may be assessed for each 30-day period afterward, up to a maximum of $50,000, which, when added to the initial $10,000 penalty, can result in a maximum penalty of $60,000.
+An additional $10,000 may be assessed if the taxpayer fails to file Form 8938 within 90 days of an IRS notice, then another $10,000 may be assessed for each 30-day period afterward, up to a maximum of $50,000, which, when added to the initial $10,000 penalty, can incur a maximum penalty of $60,000.
 Additionally, a 40% penalty of any underpayment of tax because of an SFFA omission may be assessed or 75% if the underpayment was because of fraud.